long14542/Chaos-Fantasy/README.md

+# To play in unity, you need to play the menu scene first

 # First off, add project to Unity
 1. Clone the repository
 2. Open Unity Hub and click "Add" -> "Add project from disk"